MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/microsoft-store-services-sdk.md

 The Microsoft Store Services SDK provides features that help you make more money and engage with customers in your Universal Windows Platform (UWP) apps, such as sending targeted Dev Center notifications to your apps and running A/B experiments in your apps.
 This SDK is an extension for Visual Studio 2015 and later versions of Visual Studio.

-> [!NOTE]
+> [!IMPORTANT]
-> The Microsoft Store Services SDK was previously used to distribute the advertising libraries for UWP apps.
-These advertising libraries are now available in the standalone [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp).
-In the future, new advertising features and bug fixes will only be available via the standalone Microsoft Advertising SDK, and the advertising libraries in the Microsoft Store Services SDK will no longer be updated.
+> To display ads in UWP apps by using controls such as **AdControl** and **InterstitialAd**, use the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp).
+The advertising libraries have been moved from the Microsoft Store Services SDK to the Microsoft Advertising SDK, and new advertising features and bug fixes will only be available via the Microsoft Advertising SDK.
 If you have an existing app that already uses the advertising libraries in the Microsoft Store Services SDK, your app will continue to receive ads without any code changes.
-However, you will need to install the standalone Microsoft Advertising SDK to get new features and bug fixes.
+However, the advertising libraries in the Microsoft Store Services SDK will no longer be updated, and you will need to install the Microsoft Advertising SDK to get new features and bug fixes.
+For more information, see [Display ads in your app](display-ads-in-your-app.md).

-## Scenarios supported by the SDK
+## Scenarios supported by the Microsoft Store Services SDK

-The SDK currently supports the following scenarios for UWP apps.
-The SDK will evolve over time to support new engagement scenarios.
-For reference documentation about the APIs in the SDK, see [Microsoft Store Services SDK API reference](https://msdn.microsoft.com/library/windows/apps/mt691886.aspx).
+The Microsoft Store Services SDK currently supports the following scenarios for UWP apps.
+For API reference documentation, see [Microsoft Store Services SDK API reference](https://msdn.microsoft.com/library/windows/apps/mt691886.aspx).

 |  Scenario  |  Description   |
 |------------|----------------|